 Pretty Villages and UNESCO Sites Near Lisbon Portugal -- 15 Day Trips From Lisbon

-Here's my guide to the best day trips and weekend getaways from sun-kissed Lisbon Portugal.
+Planning a trip to Portugal and wondering where to go?
+Here's my guide to the best day trips and weekend getaways from sun-kissed Lisbon.
 Lisbon is a feast for the eyes, and one of my favorite cities in Europe.
 With its alluring old world charm, you may never want to leave.

 But if you want to experience Portugal's other delights, I have15 amazing getaway ideas.
 There are myriad places right near Lisbon where you can indulge your passion for cozy villages, UNESCO sites, beaches, and architectural wonders.
 Whatever strikes your fancy.